Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Experimental Results

 \textbf{Number of Input Dimensions to the Hypernetwork}.
-We study the effect of the number of dimensions of the input to the hypernetwork model to the hypernetwork training process, both for the default parametrization and for our NPA parametrization.
-We evaluate using the Bayesian Hypernetworks, as we can vary the number of dimensions of the input prior without having to define new tasks, and we train models with geometrically increasing number of input dimensions, $\text{dim}(\gamma)=1,2,\ldots,32$.
+We study the effect of the number of dimensions of the input to the hypernetwork model.
+We evaluate on the Bayesian neural network task, and we vary the number of dimensions of the input prior.
+We train models with geometrically increasing number of input dimensions, $\text{dim}(\gamma)=1,2,\ldots,32$.
+Figure~\ref{fig:dimensionality} shows that the proposed MIP strategy leads to improvements in model convergence and final model accuracy as we increase the dimension of the hypernetwork input~$\gamma$.

-Figure~\ref{fig:HInputSize} (in section \ref{app:h_input_size} of the supplement) shows the convergence curves during training.
-Results indicate that the proposed NPA parametrization leads to improvements in model convergence and final model accuracy for all number of input dimensions to the hypernetwork.
+\textbf{Choice of Hypernetwork Architecture.} We assess model performance when varying the properties of the hypernetwork architecture.
+We vary the width (number of hidden neurons per layer) and depth (number of layers)-- fully connected networks with 3, 4 and 5 layers and with 16 and 128 neurons per layer, as well as an exponentially growing number of neurons per layer $\text{Dim}(x^{n}) = 16 \cdot 2^n$.
+We find that the MIP improvements generalize to the all tested hypernetwork architectures with analogous improvements in model training.
+We provide additional results in section~\ref{app:additional} of the supplement.

 \textbf{Nonlinear Function Activation Ablation}.
-While our method is motivated by the training instability present in hypernetworks with (Leaky)-ReLU nonlinear activation functions, we explored applying it to other popular choices of activation functions.
-We explore three alternative choices of nonlinear activations: Tanh, GELU and SiLU~\cite{ramachandran2017searching,hendrycks2016gaussian}.
-Figure~\ref{fig:NonLin} (in section \ref{app:h_nonlin} of the supplement) shows the convergence curves for Bayesian hypernetworks with a primary convolutional network trained on the OxfordFlowers classification task optimized with Adam.
-We see that NPA consistently helps for all choices of nonlinear activation function, and the improvements are similar to those of the LeakyReLU models.
+While our method is motivated by the training instability present in hypernetworks with (Leaky)-ReLU nonlinear activation functions, we explored applying it to other common choices of activation functions found in the literature: Tanh, GELU and SiLU~\cite{ramachandran2017searching,hendrycks2016gaussian}.
+Figure~\ref{fig:NonLin} (in section \ref{app:additional} of the supplement) shows that MIP consistently helps for all choices of nonlinear activation function, and the improvements are similar to those of the LeakyReLU models.